Wills & Trusts

 We Can Help You Set Up A Trust in California

 Sandoval Legacy Group is Southern California’s premier estate planning law firm with extensive experience with trust creation and trust administration.
-Our firm represents both trustees and beneficiaries and specializes in representing trustees dealing with difficult beneficiaries or beneficiaries concerned that their trustee may not be acting appropriately.
+Our firm represents both trustees and beneficiaries.
+Additionally, we specialize in representing trustees dealing with difficult beneficiaries or beneficiaries concerned that their trustee may not be acting appropriately.

-A trust is an arrangement in which a property is legally transferred from one person (the trustee) to another (the beneficiary).
+As discussed, a trust is an arrangement in which a property is legally transferred from one person (the trustee) to another (the beneficiary).
 Trusts can be set up as part of a will or as a separate entity with its own terms and conditions.
-Trust administration deals with the representation and distribution of property according to the terms set out by the trust.
+The trust administration process deals with the representation and distribution of property according to the terms set out by the trust.
 Trust administrators are responsible for reporting to the probate court on how assets have been distributed and must ensure that beneficiaries are properly notified of their status.

 In cases where the trust was properly funded during the decedent’s lifetime, there is no need for marshalling, as the assets will already be titled in the trust’s name.
 When the decedent becomes disabled or dies, the Successor Trustee may assume responsibility for the trust without the court’s approval.
 The surviving spouse and remainder beneficiaries can maintain trust assets under the umbrella of the trust, providing important divorce protection and creditor protection.

 In many ways, a trust administration is much like the probate of an estate.
-Probate is often confusing and emotionally draining and loved ones, typically more expensive and takes much longer than trust administration.
+Probate is often confusing and emotionally draining on loved ones.
+It’s also typically more expensive and takes much longer than trust administration.
 A notable contrast to probate is that trust administration is not subject to public scrutiny and can cost considerably less than probate.
 Fortunately, assets held in trust do not require a probate proceeding.
 This allows heirs to access their inheritance right away and avoid the uncertainty and emotional toll of months of court proceedings.

 - Identification and retitling of the decedent’s assets;